Core functionality

 Future feature

-The queue infrastructure exists but is not actively used in current operations.
+The queue infrastructure exists but isn't actively used in current operations.
 Direct repository calls are used instead.

 Internal operations